 Clean Energy & Innovation

-The Salem Chamber of Commerce recognizes that protecting the environment and reducing the consumption of resources is part of our civic responsibility.
-The Salem Chamber has initiated and participated in a number of clean energy initiatives in Salem:
+The Salem Chamber of Commerce recognizes the economic development and growth opportunities associated with clean energy sectors such as electrified transportation and associated infrastructure, renewable energy, energy efficiency, and resilience planning.
+We also recognize that protecting the environment and reducing the consumption of resources is part of our civic responsibility.

-The Salem Chamber decided to join forces with Next Step Living and the City of Salem to conduct a comprehensive educational initiative focused on reducing residential energy consumption through conservation and the adoption of renewable energy.
+The Salem Chamber joined forces with Next Step Living and the City of Salem to conduct a comprehensive educational initiative focused on reducing residential energy consumption through conservation and the adoption of renewable energy.
 As part of the program, Next Step Living completed 129 Mass Save Energy Assessments & 23 weatherization projects.
 Next Step Living also completed 103 Ductless Mini Split Assessments and installed 30 Ductless Mini Split systems.
-The aggregate savings for homeowners in the first year is $22,086 and the CO2 savings is 79.79 metric tons of greenhouse gases.
-The program ended June 30th, and as a result of the program Next Step Living invested and distributed $3,545 in Salem Gift Certificates (given to all participating homeowners), and donated of $2,200 to Salem Main Streets.
+The aggregate savings for homeowners in the first year was $22,086 and the CO2 savings was 79.79 metric tons of greenhouse gases.

 Living Green & Renewable Energy Fair